nancologist/blog-be/README.md

 * NodeJS, Typescript, ExpressJS
 * MongoDB on Cloud (Atlas)
 * AWS S3 (AWS SDK)
+* Automated Deployment on Heroku (triggered via push on master)

 ## Init
 1. `sudo npm install -g typescript` (IF not installed on your machine)